 Actor Allusion: At The Enchanted Tiki Room: Under New Management, William calls Morris a hockey puck, a favorite insult of his voice actor Don Rickles.

-In the Aladdin stage show at California Adventure, Iago may squawk "Aflac!?" like another bird that Gilbert Gottfried has voiced.
+In the Aladdin stage show at California Adventure, Iago may squawk "Aflac!?" like another bird that Gilbert Gottfried has voicednote at least, until a series of tweets about the 2011 Japanese tsunami cost him his job as the Aflac Duck.

 All-Star Cast: Most never receive "billing", as it were — it would distract from the immersive nature of the attractions — but an amazing array of name performers and renowned voice actors have contributed to these parks over the years.
 Some are simply reprising roles from Disney's film, TV, etc. productions, but many others have worked as narrators and even original characters.